GregHilston/toolbox/README.md

 ### Ansible Refactor

-1. [ ] Make the `install.sh` script take in an environment name, which can be used to call different ansible playbooks.
+1. [ ] Get Oh My Zsh `~/.oh-my-zsh/oh-my-zsh.sh` to exist.
+This means that after running `./install.sh`, one can close their terminal, re-open it, and get zsh to run with the desired prompt.
 2. [ ] Clean up our `./bin` directory, removing all old scripts, and ensuring that the scripts are both bash files, in our path, and accessible to our `~/.zshrc`? or perhaps just being in the path is enough for autocomplete.
 3. [ ] Remove all legacy dot files. see the `./dot/` directory for old files, and `./dot/README.md`'s mentions of the word "legacy" to determine what to remove
-4. [ ] Discuss if `bootstrap.sh` should still use [bash strict mode](http://redsymbol.net/articles/unofficial-bash-strict-mode/).
-Recall that Jesse's Proxmox VM's `$ apt-get update` failed, and exited
+4. [ ] Make our `install.sh` support upgrading things like packages from apt, flatpak, and brew, etc..
+5. [ ] Consider looking into Ansible roles to simplify some of the custom things we've done here
-5. [ ] Look into using [Molecule](https://ansible.readthedocs.io/projects/molecule/), instead of our adhoc throwaway Docker container
+6. [ ] Look into using [Molecule](https://ansible.readthedocs.io/projects/molecule/), instead of our adhoc throwaway Docker container
-6. [ ] Write a playbook to automate, or at least semi automate installing fonts.
+7. [ ] Write a playbook to automate, or at least semi automate installing fonts.
 See [here](https://www.lorenzobettini.it/2023/07/my-ansible-role-for-oh-my-zsh-and-other-cli-programs/)

 ### Legacy